Destaq/chess-graph/README.md

   - The `database` argument: This argument must *always* be inputted.
 It is the path to the file.
 Let's look at two examples.

-    1. `chess_graph.graph('Users/student/Desktop/pgns/mir_khan.pgn')`.
+    1. `chess_graph.graph('Users/student/Desktop/sample_pgns/mir_khan.pgn')`.
 Here, we are running the chess_graph on a pgn from Mir Sultan Khan.
 We are showing the program what file to read this by providing the full path to the file.

-    2. In the example above, you can see that the file is in the `pgns` folder in Desktop.
-So, we can open our terminal, and then type `cd Desktop`, `cd pgns` to go the folder that has this file.
+    2. In the example above, you can see that the file is in the `sample_pgns` folder in Desktop.
+So, we can open our terminal, and then type `cd Desktop`, `cd sample_pgns` to go the folder that has this file.
 Because we are now in that directory, we can type: `chess_graph.graph('mir_khan.pgn')` as it is in the current directory.
 If you are unsure, stick with the full file path.

   - The `depth` argument.
 This is set to 5 by default, and shows the number of rings that the pie chart will have.
 You can change this by typing `chess_graph.graph(*path to file*, depth = 7)`.
 Make sure that you type `depth = `, and not just the integer depth.